shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 You may start by using the Makefile from Exercise 2.<br>

-Test your Makefile by compiling and running the program (the make order is not important as long as you can run the program):
+Test your Makefile by compiling and running the program (the order of the commands may vary, but `make` should carry out four commands and generate a compilation target named `foobar`):
 ```
 $ make
 g++ -Wall -pedantic -g -std=c++11 -c main.cpp